What Are Hardship Loans And When Should You Use One?

 Home Equity Loans

 Homeowners typically use home equity loans to finance a home improvement project or to consolidate debt.
-But, if you’re in a desperate situation and have a significant amount of equity in your home, you can unlock the financial potential and convert some of that equity to cash.
+But if you need money and have enough home equity, you can unlock the financial potential and convert some of that equity to cash.

-It’s worth noting that, because your home serves as collateral for the loan, you’d essentially have a second mortgage, which would result in a second payment on your home.
+It’s worth noting that because your home is collateral for the loan, you’d essentially have a second mortgage, which would result in a second payment on your home.
 An additional bill can be challenging to manage when you’re already struggling.
 And defaulting on the loan may lead to losing the home through foreclosure.

 401(k) Hardship Withdrawals